2009–2010 California college tuition hike protests: Background

-In 2003 Regent Blum, Regent Wachter and Regent Parsky consolidated control of UC’s investment strategy, bypassing the university treasurer’s in-house investment specialists, and hired private managers to handle a number of transactions.
+In 2003 Regent Blum, Regent Wachter and Regent Parsky consolidated control of UC's investment strategy, bypassing the university treasurer's in-house investment specialists, and hired private managers to handle a number of transactions.
 This action increased management costs and limited transparency, since these external managers were not subject to public record laws.

-The amount of university money placed in private equity soon more than tripled, and by March 2009, the university’s books carried a balance of $6.7 billion in 212 private equity partnerships, which consist primarily of risky leveraged buyout funds (LBOs)—more than 10 percent of the university investment fund total of $63 billion—and by spring of that year UC’s private equity returns were running at a negative 20 percent.
-Likewise, after the financiers took control of the investment committee, the university’s allocation to private real-estate deals increased from nearly zero to $4.5 billion in less than a decade, and by mid-2009, the private real-estate portfolio had lost an astonishing 40 percent of its value.
+The amount of university money placed in private equity soon more than tripled, and by March 2009, the university's books carried a balance of $6.7 billion in 212 private equity partnerships, which consist primarily of risky leveraged buyout funds (LBOs)—more than 10 percent of the university investment fund total of $63 billion—and by spring of that year UC's private equity returns were running at a negative 20 percent.
+Likewise, after the financiers took control of the investment committee, the university's allocation to private real-estate deals increased from nearly zero to $4.5 billion in less than a decade, and by mid-2009, the private real-estate portfolio had lost an astonishing 40 percent of its value.
 This shift in investment strategy, which drained the university's endowment, had clear benefits for individuals on the board of regents.

-By 2009, in a trend found across the nation to address budget shortfalls the State of California reduced it's support to UC by $800 million, this along with the reduced returns on UC's investment portfolio the Board of Regents passed a tuition hike for, increasing tuition by 32%.
+By 2009, in a trend found across the nation to address budget shortfalls the State of California reduced its support to UC by $800 million, this along with the reduced returns on UC's investment portfolio the Board of Regents passed a tuition hike for, increasing tuition by 32%.
 UC President and Regent Mark G. Yudof's response to the tuition increase was "When you have no money, you have no money," and Dr. Harry Powell, staff advisor to the Regents, said, “The legislators have told us, essentially, ‘The student is your A.T.M.
 They’re how you should balance the budget.’ ”.

 University officials stated that the tuition increases were needed as they had already done all they could.
 In the protests, students would point out that the state still seemed have quite a bit of money, with signs that read "California No. 1 in Prison Spending, yet #48 in Education."

 The tuition hike was voted into effect by the regents on November 20, 2009, and was a two-step increase with the first hike set to go into effect at the beginning of 2010, and the second going into effect in the fall semester of 2010.
-When the Regents voted to pass the tuition hike on November 18, 2009 many students as well as professors and university faculty broke out in protests.
+When the Regents voted to pass the tuition hike on November 18, 2009, many students as well as professors and university faculty broke out in protests.
 The protests have been compared to similar protests which occurred in the 1960s at California universities.